 A shopper, Roshan Selvakumar, 35, was also shot during the incident at Stockwell Food and Wine shop in south London on 29 March, 2011.

-Thusha was hit by gunfire as she was playing in her uncle's shop.'Grab her'
+Thusha was hit by gunfire as she was playing in her uncle's shop.

 Mrs Kamaleswaran was in a room at the back of the shop chatting to relatives when she heard the sound of breaking bottles.